tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

 At work, we've been using [ConnectRPC](https://connectrpc.com/) for a couple of years now and we've been really happy with that choice.
-But the unexpected killer feature recently has been how it allows for a self-describing API that agents can browse and understand with a few network calls, without a copy of the schema.
+But the unexpected superpower recently has proved to be how it allows for a self-describing API that agents can browse and understand with a few network calls, without a copy of the schema.